• Skip to primary navigation

 What is The Educator’s Room?

-At T.E.R., we're all about storytelling from a teacher’s perspective.
+First, at T.E.R., we’re all about storytelling from a teacher’s perspective.

 The journeys of teachers are filled with inspiration, content expertise, life lessons, and reminders that the only way to fix education is to focus on what happens in the classroom.
 The Educator’s Room community thrives because of teachers and writers who lend their voices and stir the discussion on topics that can be hard to discuss.
+Educators have the chance to write about their profession without the fear of retaliation.

 The Educator’s Room reader is an educator who not only loves their profession but is also ‘hungry’ to learn about what’s happening around the country.
 Our readers are self-starters and diligent protectors of public education.
 They want to know what the current trends are and how they impact our daily lives in the classroom.
 Our readers want to know about what news stories around education are being told, what interviews can help us with their self-care, and what advice they need to make their jobs easier.

-We love to share articles around content that tell authentic stories and make educators from around the world, nod their heads in agreement.
+We love to share articles around content that tell authentic stories and make educators from around the world nod their heads in agreement.

 What We Love